ionos-cloud/uptrends-operator/README.md

 The operator supports creating a monitor via the `Uptrends` kind, but also via annotations on an `Ingress`.

-The operator will create an uptrend in case the ingress has this annotation: `uptrends.ionos-cloud.github.io/monitor`, otherwise the ingress will not be monitored.
+The operator will create an uptrend in case the ingress has this annotation: `uptrends.ionos-cloud.github.io/monitor: "true"`, otherwise the ingress will not be monitored.

 The following keys are supported: